jzurner1/School-Notes/70 - Vulnerabilities and threats/75 - Network attacks/DNS poisoning.md

-A type of attack in which an attacker injects false entries into the DNS system.
-This might be used to deny service to systems or to redirect them to websites that may be designed to disseminate malware or collect credentials.
-DNS poisoning is a type of [[Redirection|redirection]] attack.

-For example, a poisoned DNS cache might redirect requests for a popular page to instead go to a malicious site.
+DNS poisoning, also known as DNS spoofing or DNS cache poisoning, is a type of attack where an attacker submits incorrect information to a DNS cache so that DNS queries to that cache will return an incorrect response.
+This will redirect users from their intended website to a malicious one by providing the incorrect IP address.